mongodb-labs/mongodb-aem-course/chapter4/README.md

 })
 ```

+#### Raise node with Replication enabled
+In order to proceed you will need to:
+- stop the instance
+- uncomment the replication section of the configuration file
+- relaunch the `mongod` instance
+- initialize the Replica Set

 ##### `versionAdmin` Role
 For compatability reasons we need to make sure we set our application users to use **MONGODB-CR** authentication mechanism.
 To do that we need to first create this `versionAdmin` role and add it to our `siteroot` user inorder for to update the authentication system version to allow **MONGODB-CR**.
 Simple right!?